 Ruth Lindeck Forman brings a broad spectrum of real-life experiences.
-She grew up in the Midwest with her immigrant parents who were wealthy, well recognized, and respected in Germany.
-She spent much of her childhood in a blue-collar neighborhood.
+She grew up in the Midwest with her immigrant parents who were wealthy, recognized, and respected in Germany, but fled Nazi Germany in 1938.
+She spent much of her childhood in a blue-collar neighborhood in Columbus, Ohio.
 In her early teens, her family moved to nearby upscale Bexley, Ohio, noted for their outstanding Bexley City School District system.
 In 1962, she received a Bachelor of Science Degree in Education and a Certificate of Speech and Hearing Therapy from The Ohio State University (OSU) in Columbus.

 In the late 90s, Ruth founded Communication Enhancement Press that published her previous editions of numerous titles, most noteworthy Communication Is Connection.
-Finally, the twenty-five-year labor of love culmination of Soul to Soul Connection and Communication will be published by Page Publishing in Hard Cover, Perfect Bound, and digital formats.
-These will be distributed through Amazon, Barnes & Noble, Google Play, and Apple in late summer 2022.
-Later in the fall, AUDIOBOOK NETWORK’s audible version will be distributed through Amazon, Amazon Audible, and iTunes.
+Finally, the twenty-five-year labor of love culmination of Soul to Soul Connection and Communication will be published by Page Publishing in Hard Cover, Perfect Bound, and Digital formats.
+These will be distributed through Amazon, Barnes & Noble, Google Play, and Apple in early autumn 2022.
+Later in the fall, AUDIOBOOK NETWORK’S audible version will be distributed through Amazon, Amazon Audible, and iTunes.

 All of Ruth’s work combines spirituality, connection, communication, and diversity.
 She declares that each person has the sole right to define who they are, and suggests that it is best if that definition is first guided by what is in the person’s heart and soul as a member of the human race.
 She encourages each person to live their dream.
-In this ideal, she also affirms that each person has the right to live their dreams.
-Ruth is dedicated to helping people help themselves to gain a greater sense of value, worthiness, comfort, confidence, community, purpose, joy, self-actualization, fulfillment, and serenity.
-She inspires an appreciation, understanding, respect, and trust among all people, especially those of differing socioeconomic and/or cultural backgrounds and groups.
-She passionately continues to advocate for equality and justice and bring differing people together.
+In this ideal, she also affirms that each person has the right to live their dreams and they matter.
+She is dedicated to helping people help themselves to discover their passion, purpose, and community, and to gain a greater sense of joy, self-worth, comfort, confidence, self-actualization, fulfillment, gratitude, and serenity.
+She inspires an understanding, respect, trust, and appreciation among people, especially those of differing socioeconomic and/or cultural backgrounds and groups.
+Ruth passionately continues to advance seeking commonality and connection to further bring differing people together.

 Ruth enjoys nature, gardening, music, photography, writing, and being amidst children’s innocence, honesty, and frolic.
 She is blessed by her three adult children, her three children-by-marriage, and her six grandchildren, who are each icing on the cake.
-She is most blessed that her entire family get along, enjoy, and support each other.
+She is most blessed that her entire family gets along, enjoys, and supports each other.
 In Nevis, Ruth and Lee belong to the community.
-They are family to many and continue to participate in lifetime events, now mostly virtually.
+They are family to many and continue to participate virtually in lifetime events.
 Many of their “island grands” who called them Nana Ruth and Papa Lee are now adults with their own families.
 A few live in the U.S.A., remain in close touch, and visit them in California.
-Rabbi Stan Levy, renown Buddhist monk Thich Nhat Hanh, may he rest in peace, and 101-year-old Blind Eileen of Zion Village in Nevis, may she rest in peace, continue to eternally enrich her life.
+Renown Rabbi Stan Levy and Buddhist monk Thich Nhat Hanh, may he rest in peace, and 101-year-old beloved Blind Eileen of Zion Village in Nevis, may she rest in peace, continue to eternally enrich her life.
 As an octogenarian, Ruth now lives in deep gratitude for the blessings of loved ones, her life’s journey, and the Universe.